Axway/amplify-central/content/en/docs/amplify_relnotes/20220430_ampc_agents_relnotes.md

 The following new features and enhancements are available in this update:

-* Add text.
+* Managing marketplace subscription provisioning on the dataplane.
+When consumer subscribe and request access to an API using the Marketplace, the agent is able to handle the request and provision the appropriate application (Axway / Apigee), Usage plan (AWS), subscription (Azure) and create corresponding credentials (apiKey / oauth clientID,clientSecret).

+* Managing marketplace subscription deprovisioning on the dataplane.
+When consumer remove a marketplace application, the agent will remove the corresponding object (application, Usage plan or subscription) and the associated credentials from the dataplane.

+To activate the marketplace provisioning/deprovisioning, the following variables need to be added to the discovery agent configuration:

+* `CENTRAL_GRPC_ENABLED=true` : allow the agent to communicate to the platform over http/2 protocol
+* `AGENTFEATURES_MARKETPLACEPROVISIONING=true` : inform the agent to manage the marketplace subscription
+* `AGENTFEATURES_PERSISTCACHE=true` : inform the agent to use the filesystem to persist the cache.
+This will help the agent to process any missed request while the agent is down.

+* Docker volume is added to the discovery agent to store persisted data.

 ### Amplify Gateway agents enhancements

-* Add text.
+* See the common enhancement section.

 ### Amplify AWS Gateway agents enhancements

-* Add text
+* See the common enhancement section

 ### Amplify Azure agents enhancements

-* Add text
+* See the common enhancement section

 ### Amplify Istio agents enhancements

-Latest helm chart version: 0.62.0
+Latest helm chart version: 0.69.0

-Latest agent version: 2.0.23
+Latest agent version: 2.0.28

-* Add text
+* multiple istio namespace support.

 ### Amplify Apigee agents

-Current release (0.0.5) of the Amplify Apigee agent is available on [Axway GitHub](https://github.com/Axway/agents-apigee) repository.
+Current release (0.0.6) of the Amplify Apigee agent is available on [Axway GitHub](https://github.com/Axway/agents-apigee) repository.

+* Marketplace provisioning / deprovisioning (refer to the common enhancement section)

 Known limitations: